xvinosi-github/eiffel/eiffel-vocabulary/EiffelServiceStartedEvent.md

 --->

 # EiffelServiceStartedEvent (ServSta)
-The EiffelServiceDeployedEvent is to declare that a Service has been started and is running.
+The EiffelServiceStartedEvent is to declare that a Service has been started and is running.

 ## Data Members